 Common Whorl Snail - Vertigo pygmaea

 This is a very small species the shell being about 2 mm in length.
 It is mid brown in colour with 4 to 7 fairly prominent teeth.
 The shell surface is dull to slightly glossy and often quite silky in appearance.
+Typically there is a bulge in the shell behind the mouth lip.

 Found in damp pastures and at the margins of wetlands at low altitude.